Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-Online.md

 Allows a merchant to request an invoice via the Commerce Hub RESTful APIs, and send a Payment URL to their customer.
 The customer accesses the URL received, and are directed to a Commerce Hub [Hosted Payment Page](#hosted-payment-page) to complete the payment.

-**Begin integration with Commerce Hub's [Payment URLs](?path=docs/Online-Mobile-Digital/Payment-URL/Payment-URL.md).**
+**Begin integration with Commerce Hub's [Payment URLs](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-URL/Payment-URL.md).**

 ---

-## Payment.js
+## Payment and iFrame JS

 Allows a merchant an easy and secure way to embed a payment form into a website.
-Payment.js makes it simple to [tokenize](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form, lowering the PCI compliance requirements.
+Payment JS makes it simple to [tokenize](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) the payment credentials without collecting, processing, or being able to view those payment credentials in their untokenized form, lowering the PCI compliance requirements.

-Payment.js accomplishes this by injecting an iframe into a parent form where customers can enter their data.
-The form fields can be customized by the merchant.
+**Begin integration with Commerce Hub's [Payment JS](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/Payment-JS.md).**

-**Begin integration with Commerce Hub's [Payment.js](?path=docs/Online-Mobile-Digital/Payment-JS/Payment-JS.md).**
+**Begin integration with Commerce Hub's [iFrame JS](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md).**

 ---